ModelEarth/localsite/start/cloudflare/README.md

 - Always Use HTTPS - On
 - Click "Enable HSTS" - Turn on all 4 and set the Max Age Header to 12 months.
 (6 months is too short for hstspreload.org)
-- Minimum TLS Version: Minimum TSL 1.2 - because your server might be useing 1.2<!--(but use TSL 1.3)-->
+- Minimum TLS Version: Minimum TSL 1.2 - because your server might be using 1.2<!--(but use TSL 1.3)-->
 - Leave the default of "TLS 1.3" as "On"
 - Keep on "Automatic HTTPS Rewrites" (ON by default) - Allows Cloudflare to automatically change all links in the HTML to https when appropriate, including links to external sites.
 - Certificate Transparency Monitoring - ON.
 Receive an email when a Certificate Authority issues a certificate for your domain.